-The Palmer Index for Lake Okeechobee (LOK) Tributary Conditions was -2.99 on July 18, 2022 and is classified as "extremely dry," and is in the "high" risk category for water supply.
+The Palmer Index for Lake Okeechobee (LOK) Tributary Conditions was -3.16 on July 25, 2022 and is classified as "extremely dry," and is in the "high" risk category for water supply.
 The projected LOK stage for the next two months is Base Flow, and the risk to water supply is categorized as "moderate."
-The Climate Prediction Center's (CPC) Precipitation Outlook is projected as "above normal" for one month and "normal" for three months, leaving the one-month outlook in the "low" risk category and three-month outlook in the "low" risk category.
+The Climate Prediction Center's (CPC) Precipitation Outlook is projected as "above normal" for one and three months, leaving the one-month outlook in the "low" risk category and three-month outlook in the "low" risk category.
 The LOK Seasonal Net Inflow Forecast is in the "normal to extremely wet" category and is in the "low" risk category.
 The LOK Multi-Seasonal Net Inflow Forecast is in the "normal" range with "moderate" risk to water supply.
 The stage in WCA 1 is above line 1 and is in the "low" risk category.
+The stage in WCA 2 is above line 1 and is in the "low" risk category.
 Year-Round Irrigation Rule is in effect for the LEC Service Areas.
-All Service Areas are in the "low" risk category.
+All Service Areas are in the "low" risk category for water supply.
+Figure 2 summarizes the water supply risk indicators.